 Bay of Fires: Hot Topic

-Anyway, Binalong Bay is at the southern end of the Bay of Fires in north east Tasmania.
-Apparently it was named due to the sightings of aboriginal fires by Captain Furneaux as he sailed by in 1773.
-The significance of the area has now been acknowledged with proposed national park status.
+The township of Binalong Bay marks the southern gateway to this beautiful region in north east Tasmania.
+Apparently the Bay of Fires was named such following sightings of aboriginal fires by Captain Furneaux in 1773.
+The significance of the area has been acknowledged with conservation status.

-Sand Dunes at St Helens Point
+Peron Dunes: St Helens Point

-The Bay of Fires Rocks!!
+Bay of Fires Rocks

 I must mention one final highlight from the experience.
 The rocks!
 How could rocks be a highlight, you may well ask?

 - a pushover in the photography stakes, they have an indescribable magnetism